Beating All-Cash Offers on a Home Requires This Great Game Plan

 For whatever reason, many all cash-buyers think they’re doing sellers a favor, so in turn, they should get a bargain price.
 Your job is to punch a hole in this air of entitlement.

 If I were a seller, I’d be asking, where exactly did the money come from?
 From the previous sale of a home?
 The sale of stocks or bonds?
 The sale of a business?

-3. Cash buyers believe that by eliminating the middleman — such as a bank, mortgage broker or mortgage banker — they are simplifying and expediting the home buying process for the seller.
+3. Cash buyers believe that by eliminating the middleman -- such as a bank, mortgage broker or mortgage banker -- they are simplifying and expediting the home buying process for the seller.

 4. Cash-buyer?
 Bank-financed buyer?
 Does it really make a difference to the seller, who is going to be bought out one way or the other?

 If you’ve been at all effective in pressing your offense, you should have at least raised a few suspicions and concerns on the part of the seller that maybe cash isn’t all that it’s cracked up to be.

-Defense that wins championships, baby — and yours has to be ready to anticipate every move or gambit that a cash buyer is going to make.
+A defense that wins championships, baby -- and yours has to be ready to anticipate every move or gambit that a cash buyer is going to make.